 Summertime means a few things – your kids are home from school, you spend more time in a swimsuit than in jeans and popsicles are disappearing from your freezer.
 Unfortunately, it also means that bees and wasps are buzzing around in larger numbers.

-While your kids are running and playing at the park, no amount of SPF50 sunscreen can protect them from an anxious bee or wasp.
-Luckily, most stings are relatively uneventful.
+While your kids are running and playing at the park, no amount of SPF50 sunscreen can protect them from an anxious bee, wasp or yellow jacket.
+Luckily, most insect stings are relatively uneventful.
 Once the initial pain of the sting has worn off, most often they will be left with minor swelling and soreness where the sting occurred.
 After some tears, the pain should die down within an hour or so.
 To better understand the more serious risks of bee and wasp stings, we spoke with Bryan Kuhn, PharmD, a poison education specialist at Banner Poison and Drug Information Center.

 Was that a wasp or a bee?